AnalyticalGraphicsInc/STKCodeExamples/StkAutomation/Python/Scenario_Building/README.md

 ## [LaunchVehicleTradeStudiesAviator](LaunchVehicleTradeStudiesAviator)

 Automates the generation of launch vehicle routes using STK Aviator.
-Runs a trade study to see what inputs results in certain outputs given a launch vehicle performance model.
-Serves as good example for STK Aviator Object Model as well as launch vehicile analysis with Aviator.
+Runs a trade study to see what inputs results in different outputs given a launch vehicle performance model.
+Serves as good example for STK Aviator Object Model as well as launch vehicle analysis with Aviator.

 ### Dependencies